 Configuring a poller over https

-From the master, we can initiate discovery of a peer using the url https://servername. (using SSL/TLS).
+From the Primary, we can initiate discovery of a peer using the url https://servername. (using SSL/TLS).

 This can be set in <omk_dir>/conf/opCommon.nmis in the poller:

-If we set the url to https://servername in the discover, the poller is going to send its registry data to the master, and the master will get the correct url_base for the peer from that information.
+If we set the url to https://servername in the discover, the poller is going to send its registry data to the Primary, and the Primary will get the correct url_base for the peer from that information.

-If the opha_url_base is blank the master will swap the https:// URL for http://
+If the opha_url_base is blank the Primary will swap the https:// URL for http://

-Some data is not updated in the master
+Some data is not updated in the Primary

 opHA has a new feature to synchronise only the data that has being added/modified since the last synchronisation.
 In case some data is not modified, we can perform a force synchronisation, adding some parameters to update only the required data types and nodes: